IRONSIDE EDGE WORKS

 Creating the Divine Companion

-Ironside Edge Works was started in July of 2017, established as a brand (Originally “Ironside Armoury“) and as a full-time operation to create Combative Knives.
+Ironside Edge Works was started in July of 2017, established as a brand (Originally “Ironside Armoury“) and as a full-time operation to create Combative/Defensive Knives.

 But I also consider myself a minimalist and heavily influenced by traditional Japanese swordmakers, for whom each part of the sword has a practical purpose, yet can also be beautifully crafted.
 I’ve never held the belief that form should follow function – the two should co-exist.
 I like to think my knives speak to the soul, as well as protect it.

-Breaking from tradition, I do also offer blades made from Elmax, a high carbon stainless steel which exhibits very high levels of performance.
-It is truly an exceptional blade steel.
+Breaking from tradition, I do also offer blades made from N690, Elmax and occasionally VG-10.
+These high carbon stainless steels exhibit very high levels of performance, and are suitable alternatives to traditional carbon steels.

 This can be seen in my work.
 Each piece is unique.
 Each one has its own characteristics that make it special.
 No knife blade leaves without being felt in the hand, treated with the reverence such a weapon deserves.